sophiamjiali/aml-integrated-omics-pipeline/README.md

 _Repository: aml-epi-transcriptome-integration_

-An R-based, automated, and reproducible workflow for integrated DNA methylation and RNA-seq analysis in acute myeloid leukemia.
-Implements differential methylation (DMG) and expression (DEG) comparisons between NPM1-mutant and PML-RARA fusion subtypes from the Beat AML cohort, with modular design such that adapter files can be added to extend the pipeline to other AML subtypes or datasets.
+An R-based pipeline for integrated differential analysis of DNA methylation and RNA-seq data in acute myeloid leukemia (AML)

 ## Table of Contents
 - [Repository Layout](#repository-layout)